SillyTavern/SillyTavern-Docs/Extras/extensions/Stable-Diffusion.md

 ## Styles

-Use this to quickly save and restore your favorite style/quality presets quickly them later or when switching between models.
+Use this to quickly save and restore your favorite style/quality presets to use them later or when switching between models.
 The following is included in the Style preset:

 1. Common Prompt Prefix
 2. Negative Prompt